Monday, 29 September 2014

 PALAK PANEER

-Paneer remains the most common type of cheese used in traditional South Asian cuisines.
-It's use is more common in Nepal, India, Pakistan and Bangladesh.
+Paneer is a popular cheese used in traditional South Asian cuisines.
+It's use is pretty common in Nepal, India, Pakistan and Bangladesh.

-It's versatility may be the reason why I am so much in love with it.
-There are so many dishes we can prepare with it..... in curries, pakoras, kheer, sandesh, vegetarian kebabs and so on.
+It's versatility may be the reason for my love for it.
+There are a variety of dishes we can prepare with it..... in curries, pakoras, kheer, sandesh, vegetarian kebabs and the list goes on.

-To prepare paneer, food acid ( lemon juice or vinegar or citric acid ) is added to the hot milk to separate the curd from the whey.
-The curd is then drained in clean white cloth and the excess water is pressed out.
-The resulting paneer is dipped in chilled water for 2-3 hours to give it a good texture and appearance.
+To prepare paneer, food acid (lemon juice or vinegar or citric acid ) is added to the hot milk to separate the curd from the whey.
+The curd is then drained through a clean white cloth and the excess water is pressed out.
+The cottage cheese / paneer is dipped in chilled water for 2-3 hours to give it a good texture and appearance.
+Today, I used a store bought paneer.

-Me and my son being hardcore paneer lovers, it is a must have almost every week.
+I and the son are hardcore paneer lovers, it is a must have almost every week.
 The husband does not love it but has it with roti / parathas!
-Why not will I prepare it?
-With so many recipes being done with it which are both healthy and tasty, I have to.
-This self proclaimed cook who is but quite lazy, uses store bought paneer for most of her dishes.
+Many recipes are being done with it which are both healthy and tasty, This self proclaimed cook who is lazy, uses store bought paneer for most of her dishes with it.
 Hi folks, instead of scolding me, please consider my time management skills.

-Jokes apart, I believe, on Mondays we should go easy on our stomach , give some honour to the variety of vegetables available and what could be a better alternative for fish and meat other than Paneer.....
-I meant for us "desis".
+Jokes apart, I believe, on Mondays we should go easy on our stomach and honour the variety of vegetables available or just have a vegetarian dish.
+What can be a better alternative for fish and meat other than Paneer for a desi?

-I decided to share with you the recipe of Palak Paneer today, a popular North Indian cuisine.
+I wished to share the Palak Paneer recipe today, a popular North Indian cuisine.
+I followed Masterchef Sanjeev Kapoor's Palak Panner recipe.

 INGREDIENTS :